Built to Last - Chapter One

 I trust myself to get through this.
 Grunt.
 Pinching my eyes tight and turning my thoughts inwards allows me to concentrate on my mental and physical strength.
 Grunt.
 Just a little longer.
 Grunt.

 “Are you listening to me, Kelsey?”
 Cassidy, the owner of the small CrossFit gym, asks with one hand waving and another on her hip.

-After a last forceful exhale, I finish my set of chin-ups and, exhibiting absolute control, lower the ten-kilo plate from between my knees, issuing the barest thud on the rubberised floor.
-With my eyes on my reflection in the mirror, I swing forward and let go of the bar in a similar and strikingly graceful manner.
+After a last forceful exhale, I finish my set of chin-ups, and while exhibiting absolute control, lower the ten-kilo plate from between my knees, issuing the barest thud on the rubberised floor.
+With my eyes on my reflection in the mirror, I swing forward and let go of the bar in a similar and strikingly smooth manner.